PickleRick1010/instagram-bot/README.md

-This is an instagram bot that I made as a practice project which gives you the list of people who don:t follow you but you follow them
+This is an instagram bot that I made as a practice project which gives you the list of people who don't follow you but you follow them